 The 380-room property will also be surprisingly eco-conscious.
 Designers worked hard to incorporate a comprehensive sustainability program and protect against future damage to the existing landscape.
 High-tech energy production and retrieval systems mean the hotel can fulfill most of its power needs — including heating and light — through renewable means like solar and geothermal.

 From an architectural perspective, the hotel is a marvel of modern engineering.
 Over the last decade, more than 5,000 designers, engineers, and architects were brought in to devise the means to bring the necessary building materials into the quarry.
-The final concept was realized by the same now-famous design firm behind Dubai’s Burj Al Arab Jumeirah, the self-proclaimed “world’s most luxurious hotel.”
+The final concept was realized by Martin Jochman with JADE+QA and Atkins, the now-famous design firm behind Dubai’s Burj Al Arab Jumeirah, the self-proclaimed “world’s most luxurious hotel.”

 Shimao Wonderland Intercontinental is scheduled to open later in 2018, but the reservation system is unavailable at this time.